Facebook prototypes haptic feedback wristbands for AR/VR

 Microsoft has prototyped TORC, a sophisticated haptic system for AR and VR that relies upon a hand-held controller.
 Other companies have developed haptic gloves and armbands with very different approaches, all in the pursuit of bringing greater tactility to simulated environments and objects.

-Like many of Facebook’s VR/AR research projects, Tasbi doesn’t have an actual release date, pricetag, or any guarantee of making it into a shipping product, but the fact that the company has gone this far in R&D suggests that it has serious potential.
+Like many of Facebook’s VR/AR research projects, Tasbi doesn’t have an actual release date, price tag, or any guarantee of making it into a shipping product, but the fact that the company has gone this far in R&D suggests that it believes the tech has serious potential.
 A full research paper detailing the project is expected to be published in the near future.